zoeskan/MCB185/unit0-setup.md

 + VM Memory: 2 GB (or 4 GB if your computer has more than 8 GB)
 + Disk: use default types, 20G is a good amount

-Make sure you read the installation directions fully.
-There are some post-install customizations you might need to do.
-On VirtualBox these include:
+If you want to be able to copy-paste between Windows and Linux or create a shared folder that both can access, you need to "Install the Guest Additions CD" and run its installation script.

++ Start up the Linux VM
++ Click on the "Devices" menu
-+ Install the Guest Additions "CD"
++ Click on "Install the Guest Additions CD image..."
-+ Set up a shared clipboard if you want to copy-paste between host and VM
-+ Set up a shared folder if you want Linux and Windows to share files
++ Click OK if you get a dialog box asking if you want to mount the CD

-After you install Linux.
-Go to the Devices menus and "Insert Guest Additions CD Image".
-You may see a dialog box to open the CD.
-Hit OK.
-Open a terminal.
-Change directory to the CD and then run the installer.
-Some of these commands and terminology may be unfamiliar now.
-If you're having problems with the install or post-install, ask for help.
++ Open a Terminal application
++ Do the two commands below, replacing `username` with your user name

 ```
 cd /media/username/VBOX_GAs*
 sudo sh VBoxLinuxAdditions.run
 ```

++ Set up a shared clipboard if you want to copy-paste between host and VM
++ Set up a shared folder if you want Linux and Windows to share files

+If you have any problems or questions, seek help from the instructor or TA.

 ### Install Linux ###